1npo/nwsc/README.md

 - [ ] Show how to create weather strings that can be piped to other tools

 ## Purpose and Audience
-I made `nwsc` for myself as a labor of love, mainly for the reasons I list below.
-But I tried to make it robust, user friendly, and maintainable for anyone else who may find it useful.
+I made `nwsc` for myself for these reasons:

+- For fun
 - I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
-I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a visually pleasing way.
+So I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a way that I find visually pleasing.
-- I wanted to start a **serious, high-quality** software project, get an MVP released, and execute it well.
-This project had just the right stuff to keep me interested, challenged, and motivated long enough to produce an MVP.
+- I wanted to start and finish a MVP for a moderately complex software project, and execute it well.
+Meaning the MVP:
+  - Provides all the listed features
+  - Is robust (ie, has full test coverage and all tests pass)
+  - Is well-documented
+  - Is user-friendly

 ## Documentation
 > [!NOTE]